pombreda/scipy-2013-talk/talk.md

     - Developed with Qt
     - Native Mac App
-    - Great support on Windows: Python(X,Y) / WinPython
+    - Great support on Windows: Python(x,y) / WinPython

 * Next version (2.3) will have support for Python 3